neelsoumya/dsSurvivalShiny/README.md

 # Introduction

-This is a graphical user interface (GUI) and set of computational tools for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.
+This is a package with miscellaneous tools, a graphical user interface (GUI) and set of computational tools for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.

 This package uses the R shiny framework for federated meta-analysis of survival models.

 * inst/shinyApp